rupe120/cookiecutter-pypackage/docs/tutorial.md

 ???+ Feedback
     Did you find this article confusing?
 [Edit this file] and pull a request!

-To start with, you will need [GitHub], [Pypi] , [TestPyPi] and [Codecov] account.
+To start with, you will need [GitHub], [AWS], and [Codecov] account.
 If you don't have one, please follow the links to apply one before you get started on this tutorial.

 If you are new to Git and GitHub, you should probably spend a few minutes on some of the tutorials at the top of the page at [GitHub Help]